MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/uninstall-marketing.md

 1. Select the configured [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] entitlement that you want to uninstall, and then select the **Manage** button ![The Manage button](media/update-manage-button.png "The Manage button") in the side panel.

 1. The [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] setup wizard opens.
-It shows the name of the Dynamics 365 instance you are about to uninstall.
+It shows the name of the [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] instance you are about to uninstall.
 Confirm that you selected the right one.
     ![Choose the Uninstall Marketing link](media/uninstall-wizard.png "Choose the Uninstall Marketing link")

 1. Under **Other actions**, select **Uninstall Marketing from this org**.